Robert J. O'Neill

-Robert J. O'Neill (born 10 April 1976) is a former United States Navy SEAL (1996-2012), TV news contributor, and author.
+Robert J. O'Neill (born 22 April 1976) is an author, TV news contributor, and former United States Navy SEAL (1996-2012).
 After participating in May 2011's Operation Neptune Spear with SEAL Team Six, O'Neill was the subject of controversy for claiming to be the sole individual to kill Osama bin Laden.

 Personal life

 Born in Butte, Montana, on 10 April 1976, Robert J. O'Neill is the son of Tom O'Neill, Jim Johnson, and Diane Johnson.
 He graduated from Butte Central High School in 1994, and has attended Montana Technological University.
 O'Neill married in March 2004, and has at least two children; he and his spouse were legally separated by February 2013.
+He married again in August 2017 in Cape Cod.

 United States Navy

 O'Neill told Esquire that he found himself in a United States Navy recruiting office after a relationship breakup.
-After expressing interest in becoming a sniper, O'Neill enlisted on 29 January 1996, and joined the Navy SEALs that same year.
-O'Neill reported to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado and graduated from BUD/S class 208.
+After expressing interest in becoming a sniper, O'Neill enlisted on 29 January 1996.
+O'Neill reported to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado and graduated from BUD/S class 208 and joined the Navy SEALs the following year.

 In 2013, O'Neill told The Montana Standard that he helped rescue SEAL Marcus Luttrell in Afghanistan, and that he was SEAL Team Six's "lead paratrooper" in the rescue of Richard Phillips from the Maersk Alabama hijacking; these missions were the bases of the 2013 films Lone Survivor and Captain Phillips, respectively.
 However, the former commander of SEAL Team Six said in 2014 that O'Neill had not played a "singular role" on either mission, adding that "O’Neill's specific role on any of these missions is irrelevant because everything we do is as a team."